 This is why KBR has chosen to take the year 1918 as its limit: a compromise between strict legal certainty and the service we provide to our readers.

 - Newspapers and periodicals published before 1918 are freely accessible to all.

 - Newspapers and periodicals published after 1918 have limited access:

-- via the KBR WiFi network
+- via the computers in the reading rooms and the KBR WiFi network

 - via the Belgian national research network (BELNET) for universities, colleges, schools and research centers